Zuehlke/software-engineering-corner/drafts/gherkin-api-tests.md

 To ensure that the tests can be defined and interpreted by business experts, developers and testers, the test scenarios are defined in Gherkin.
 Gherkin is a text format to define the expected behaviour of a system, readable for machines and humans.
 The Gherkin definitions are structured into features, scenarios and steps, whereby the steps are divided into Given-When-Then steps.
+A complete reference of this language including the keywords with synonyms, step arguments, and language selectors can be found at [cucumber.io](https://cucumber.io/docs/gherkin/reference).

+The following Gherkin elements are used in the examples below:

+- `Feature` contains a high-level description and related scenarios.
+- `Scenario` describes a use case or a business rule and consists of a list of steps.
+- `Given` steps define one or more preconditions.
-The Given steps define the preconditions, the When steps define the interaction with the system and the Then steps define the postconditions, i.e. the expected behaviour of the system.
+- `When` steps define one or more interactions with the system.
+- `Then` steps define one or more postconditions, i.e. the expected behaviour of the system.
+- `@` tag contains the technical name and the version of the API.

 For an API test, the data required in the system and the data for the service request are defined in the Given step.
 In the When step, the service operation to be called is defined, i.e. which URL with parameters and payload is called in a web service.